Salman the Persian: Druzism

 Druze tradition honors several "mentors" and "prophets", and Salman is honored as a prophet, and as an incarnation of the monotheistic idea.

 Bahá’í Faith

 In the Kitáb-i-Íqán, Bahá'u'lláh honours Salman for having been told about the coming of Muhammad:

 As to the signs of the invisible heaven, there appeared four men who successively announced unto the people the joyful tidings of the rise of that divine Luminary.
 Rúz-bih, later named Salmán, was honoured by being in their service.
 As the end of one of these approached, he would send Rúz-bih unto the other, until the fourth who, feeling his death to be nigh, addressed Rúz-bih saying: 'O Rúz-bih! when thou hast taken up my body and buried it, go to Hijáz for there the Day-star of Muhammad will arise.
 Happy art thou, for thou, shalt behold His face!'

+TV Series

+Salman the Persian is an upcoming Iranian historical television series directed by Davood Mirbagheri.
+The series depicts the life of Salman, from his childhood in Sassanid Iran and his journey through the Byzantine Empire to his conversion to Islam and his life alongside Muhammad and Ali.
+The series is largest and most ambitious television production in Iranian history.